 The first myth talks of Marie Antoinette’s cats being smuggled to Wiscasset in Maine (United States), whilst another folklore myth claims the Maine Coon cat is genetically part-raccoon!
 Finally, others claim the Maine Coon cat size can be attributed to the large ship cats that sailed the seas with the Vikings.

 Whatever the truth, the history of this impressive cat breed is likely to remain a mystery, forever.
-And that’s ok, isn’t it? because it is their truly unknown lineage which has led the Maine Coon cat to be closely associated with words such as ‘magical’ and ‘mythical’, which have served only to increase their popularity yet further.
+And that’s ok, isn’t it? because it is their truly unknown lineage that has led the Maine Coon cat to be closely associated with words such as ‘magical’ and ‘mythical’, which have served only to increase their popularity yet further.

 Maine Coon Size Myths